 Your Crashlytics inbox has 40 new issues since Friday.
 Most are duplicates, three are real, one is on fire.
-The cost is not the fix — it is the 45 minutes of reading stack traces in a Monday standup before anyone agrees which is which.
+The cost is not the fix.
+It is the 45 minutes of reading stack traces in a Monday standup before anyone agrees which is which.
 AI is good at this exact first pass: read the trace, name the area, suggest an owner.

 The task

 Turn a raw crash log (Crashlytics, Sentry, Firebase) into a 3-line triage card: severity, area, suggested owner.
 Output one card per issue, no fluff.
+The goal is to walk into standup with cards already drafted so the meeting is a review, not a read-along.

 When this is the right job for AI

-- You already have a code-area map (“payments lives in /billing”, “auth in /session”).
+- You already have a code-area map (“payments lives in

-- You have a small team with named owners by area, not “everyone owns everything.”
+/billing”, “auth in/session”). - You have a small team with named owners by area, not “everyone owns everything.”

 - You will sanity-check the owner suggestion.
 AI does not know your team’s politics.